Amna-A/Event-Tracker-React/README.md

 # Event-Tracker-React

-This repo is made for learning purposes
+This is a full-stack app using json-server as a backend.

 Live Demo [here](https://amna-a.github.io/Event-Tracker-React/)